Sports

 on 27.05.2024

 Open window, let fresh air in.
-Particularly during the time of the pandemic, regular ventilation was thought to reduce virus concentrations and thus to be beneficial to health.
+Regular ventilation is thought to reduce virus concentrations and thus to be beneficial to health.
 However, athletes have experience of the opposite to their cost – the so-called open window effect.

 What is the open window effect?